Louisiana decides future of non-unanimous jury verdicts

 District attorneys backing the measure included Hillar Moore III in Baton Rouge, James Stewart in Caddo Parish, Keith Stutes in Lafayette, and Paul Connick of Jefferson Parish in suburban New Orleans.
 New Orleans’ district attorney Leon Cannizzaro stayed neutral.

-“Once you know the history of this law, then you have to vote to repeal it,” former Grant Parish District Attorney Ed Tarpley, a Republican, told the Press Club of Baton Rouge as he campaigned for the amendment.
+“Once you know the history of this law, then you have to vote to repeal it,” former Grant Parish District Attorney Ed Tarpley, a Republican, told the Press Club of Baton Rouge.
 “This is something that is a stain on the legacy of our state.”

 For AP’s complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics